 Audrey Brennan Accredited Counsellor, Supervisor and EMDR Practitioner

 Looking for a therapist can be disconcerting.
 By definition, you are unlikely to feel at your strongest, so searching for someone to talk to about potentially sensitive difficulties may feel like a chore.
-How do you choose from the lists of people available in your area to help you?
-I believe good matching is essential; a feeling that you can trust that your therapist is compassionate, qualified and experienced but also offers appropriate challenge without judgement.
+You've probably got an idea of the sort of person that you need to speak with.
+Good matching is essential, a feeling that you can trust that your therapist is compassionate, qualified and experienced but also offers appropriate challenge without judgement.

-My aim is to listen to you, then use my skills to help you recover from or manage whatever emotional pain you are experiencing.
-You are the expert on you; I bring my theoretical knowledge and experience and we seek to work together to achieve emotional well being.
-I offer short or longer term therapy, depending upon your needs, and work from discrete premises in Tunbridge Wells.
+You are the expert on you; my aim is to listen to you, then use my skills to help you recover from or manage whatever emotional pain you are experiencing.
+I bring my theoretical knowledge and experience and we seek to work together to achieve emotional well being.
+I offer short or longer term therapy, depending upon your needs, and am currently working on line.
 If I can help you, I will with pleasure; if I am unable to, I will be honest with you and suggest other avenues.

 Call or email me for an informal chat.

 Training, qualifications & experience

 What makes us tick fascinates me and this fascination led me to study Psychology at University.
 I realised then that I wanted to become a therapist and my experience began in 2004 when I qualified as a Counsellor.
 Since then, I have worked in the NHS as a Primary Care Counsellor.
 In 2006, I joined an NHS Trust and became a Senior Counsellor, then a Specialist Counsellor within the Psychological Therapies Service.
 In 2013, I Ieft the Trust to work within Insight Healthcare (a not for profit organisation which treats NHS patients within their IAPT Service).
 I then managed the Kent Counselling Team from 2017 until December 2019 and am now concentrating on Private Practice.